chlip1/deploy-node-ec2/README.md

   - Select the security group that has been added to your instance and add the required rules to it by clicking 'Edit inbound rules'.
   - Add rules in the same way as shown in the screenshot, where the value of 5000 corresponds to the port on which the application is running.
  ![image](https://github.com/chlip1/deploy-node-ec2/assets/81360555/35dbc28e-7be3-4ee7-a7c1-0230f5d48a8f)

+### Step 4: Connect To EC2 via SSH
+- **Description**: Secure Shell (SSH) is a protocol used to securely log onto remote systems.
+In this step, you will connect to your AWS EC2 instance using SSH.
+AWS provides the exact SSH command, including the key pair and public DNS or IP address, in the EC2 console.
+- **Tasks**:
+  - Select your instance and click on the 'Connect' button at the top.
+  - In the "Connect to instance" section, you will find the SSH command for your instance under "SSH client" tab.
+  - The command will typically look like this: ssh -i "your-key-pair.pem" ec2-user@ec2-xx-xxx-xx-xx.compute-1.amazonaws.com.
+Replace "your-key-pair.pem" with your actual key pair file name.
+  - Open a terminal on your local machine.
+  - Ensure that your private key file (.pem file) permissions are set correctly with the command: chmod 400 your-key-pair.pem.
+  - Use the SSH command you retrieved from the AWS console to connect to your instance.